Daniel Dunglas Home: Speculations on trickery

 The researchers Frank Podmore (1910), Milbourne Christopher (1970), Trevor H. Hall (1984) and Gordon Stein (1993) were convinced that Home was a fraud and have provided a source of speculation on the ways in which he could have duped his séance sitters.

 Skeptics have criticized the lighting conditions of Home's séances.
 Home and his followers claimed that some of the séances took place in "light" but this was nothing more than a few candles, or some glow from a fireplace or open window.
 Home would adjust the lighting to his needs with no objections from his séance sitters.
 For example, there is this report from a witness: "The room was very dark ...
 Home's hands were visible only as a faint white heap".
 Home selected the séance sitters who sat next to him, his hands and feet were not controlled and according to Frank Podmore "no precautions were taken against trickery."

 Home was never searched before or after his séances.
 Science historian Sherrie Lynne Lyons wrote that the glowing or light-emitting hands in his séances could easily be explained by the rubbing of oil of phosphorus on his hands.
 It has been suggested that the "spirit hands" in the séances of Home were made of gloves stuffed with a substance.
 Robert Browning believed they were attached to Home's feet.
 Home was a sculptor and his studio in Rome contained sculpted hands.
 Lyons has speculated that he may have substituted the sculptor hands, leaving his real hands free to perform phenomena in the séance room.

 Home was known for his alleged feat of handling a heated lump of coal taken from a fire.
-The magician Henry Evans speculated that this was a juggling trick, performed by a hidden piece of platinum.
+The magician Henry Evans speculated that this was a juggling trick, performed using a hidden piece of platinum.
 Hereward Carrington described Evans hypothesis as "certainly ingenious" but pointed out William Crookes an experienced chemist was present at a séance whilst Home performed the feat and would have known how to distinguish the difference between coal and platinum.
 Frank Podmore wrote that most of the fire feats could have easily be performed by conjuring tricks and sleight of hand but hallucination and sense-deception may have explained Crookes' claim about observing flames from Home's fingers.